 To paraphrase Pogo, "We've seen the enemy, and it is us".

-It is also important to remember that over 65% of claims are generated by dependents, so new communication strategies must find a way to effectively reach them.
+- Over 65% of claims are generated by dependents, so new communication strategies must find a way to effectively reach them.

-- Perform Population Health Management (PHM) needs analysis
+- Population Health Management (PHM) needs analysis

 - Review of all PHM contracts (i.e. wellness, disease management, case management, EAP, disability, workers’ compensation)